PartlySaneStudios/partly-sane-skies/README.md

     <span style="font-size:larger;"><sup>Github: Open the asset drop down for the latest version and download "partly-sane-skies".jar file.</sup></span>
 </a>

-Place that mod in the mods folder of your Minecraft and you are good to go!
+Place that mod in the mods folder of your Minecraft instance and you are good to go!

 *There is no "reborn" or "revamped" version of Partly Sane Skies.
 If you do find one, please report it in the [Discord](https://discord.gg/v4PU3WeH7z).*